-When we read about peace lilies and how to divide a peace lily the term crown keeps popping up. have you ever wondered what are crowns in a peace lily and what is their purpose.
+When we read about peace lilies and how to divide a peace lily the term crown keeps popping up. have you ever wondered what are crowns in a peace lily are and what is their purpose.
 Read on to find out.

 Crowns in a peace lily are nothing but divisions of the plant from the root up.
-These are mini-plants that have a nodule, like structure that can be easily identified as a sapling.
+These are mini-plants that have a nodule, a structure that can be easily identified as a sapling.
 They grow from the main plant itself.